TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Experiments

 \subsection{Experimental Results and Analysis}

-\textbf{Novel View Synthesis.} Unlike the standard settings where the camera poses of test views are given, we need to first obtain the camera poses of the test views for rendering.
-Following the same protocol as CF-3DGS~\cite{CF-3DGS-2024}, we obtain the camera poses of the test views by minimizing the photometric error between the synthesized images and the test views using the pre-trained 3DGS model.
+\textbf{Novel View Synthesis.} Since the camera poses of test views are unknown, we need to estimate them for rendering.
+Following CF-3DGS~\cite{CF-3DGS-2024}, we obtain these test-view poses by minimizing the photometric error between the synthesized images and the test views using the pre-trained 3DGS model.
 We apply the same procedure to all baseline methods to maintain a consistent bias for a fair comparison.